5 time Author and California Governor Candidate David Serpa - Blood Money Episode 298

 So I think if we actually had a judicial legal system that functioned on a constitutional basis, we wouldn't be in this mess, I think.

-But I think there's been so much statutory laws that appealed away at the inherent rights underneath the Constitution that then these criminals get away with things like treason and stuff.
+But I think there have been so many statutory laws that appealed away at the inherent rights underneath the constitution that then these criminals get away with things like treason and stuff.

-But 100%, I think there's enough right now to persecute, prosecute Newsom.
+But 100% I think there's enough right now to prosecute Newsom.

-Trump wants people to be, everybody looks at Trump and they're like, he's everything wrong with America.
+Trump wants people to be, everyone looks at Trump and they're like, he's everything wrong with America.

-And everybody looks at Newsome and they say, he's everything wrong with California.
+And everyone looks at Newsom and they say, he's everything wrong with California.

 It's like, no.

-Should Trump have had 34 felonies that he's going to get locked up for?
+Should Trump have had 34 felonies that he's going to get locked uped up for it?

 No.